Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Laguna Beach, CA 92651

 Laguna Art Museum exists to engage and enlighten people of all ages through art that embodies and preserves the California experience.
-This OC institution presents exhibitions relevant to California art and artists throughout the year and is home to the annual Art & Nature Festival celebrating the museum's unique relationship to the environment.
+This OC institution presents exhibitions relevant to California artists and art enthusiasts throughout the year, and is home to the annual Art & Nature Festival, which celebrates the museum's unique relationship with our natural environment.

 Photo: Taso Papadakis